usu-cidi/sum-quiz-data/README.md

 ```
 The project should update with any changes and bug fixes.

 _If you are having issues with cloning the project, feel free to go back and try downloading the zip as is instructed in the original instructions.
-You can also email me (a02391851@usu.edu) and I can help you set everything up if you would prefer._
+You can also email me (e.lynn@usu.edu) and I can help you set everything up if you would prefer._

 You can now return to the original instructions.
 Begin at the section on setting up your environment.

 ## Bug Reports
 If something behaves unexpectedly, or you run into a problem with the program, please let me know.

-Send bug reports to a02391851@usu.edu with the subject line "Bug Report - Individual Quiz Data".
+Send bug reports to e.lynn@usu.edu with the subject line "Bug Report - Individual Quiz Data".

 Please include:
 * What you expected to happen